Private Tours of Palermo, Monreale, Cefalù and Segesta with author Jacqueline Alio

 can flourish in our times.
 More recently (in 2015), Jackie authored Women of Sicily - Saints, Queens and Rebels, the first book about the historical women of Sicily

 written in English by a Sicilian woman based in Sicily.
-Her biography of Queen Margaret of Sicily, coming in May 2017, may be pre-ordered from Amazon and other vendors.
+Margaret Queen of Sicily (2017), the first biography of this queen and the longest peer-reviewed monograph ever written in English by a historian in Sicily, is available from Amazon, Barnes & Noble, Waterstones, Indigo, Fish Pond and other vendors.
 Even if you don't have her books, you can read her online articles or visit her Amazon page.

 Consulted over the years by The Discovery Channel and other media (she recently participated in a programme about Frederick II broadcast on Canadian radio), Jackie has earned a reputation as one of just a handful of scholars with the ability to convey Sicily's every nuance, and to connect its past to our present.